qiime2/docs/source/tutorials/phylogeny.rst

 bootstrapping command that we will execute below will do the following:

 1. Bootstrap the input alignment 100 times and perform a Maximum Likelihood (ML) search on each.
 2. Find best scoring ML tree through multiple independent searches using the original input alignment.
 The number of independent searches is determined by the number of bootstrap replicates set in the 1st step.
 That is, your search becomes more thorough with increasing bootstrap replicates.
 The ML optimization of RAxML uses every 5th bootstrap tree as the starting tree for an ML search on the original alignment.
 3. Map the bipartitions (bootstrap supports, 1st step) onto the best scoring ML tree (2nd step).

 .. command-block::
+   :stdout:

    qiime phylogeny raxml-rapid-bootstrap \
+     --i-alignment masked-aligned-rep-seqs.qza \
      --p-seed 1723 \
      --p-rapid-bootstrap-seed 9384 \
      --p-bootstrap-replicates 100 \
      --p-substitution-model GTRCAT \
-     --i-alignment masked-aligned-rep-seqs.qza \
      --o-tree raxml-cat-bootstrap-tree.qza \
      --verbose